harbaum/MiSTeryNano/README.md

 $ openFPGALoader --external-flash -o 1310720 tos206de.img
 ```

-This TOS image is always use when STE mode is selected (see the
+This TOS image is always use when STE mode is selected.
-configuration section below)

 ### Step 3: Installation of the HID USB firmware

 Keyboard and mouse are connected via USB and a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html).
 This needs to be equipped with
 a matching [HID USB firmware](bl616).

 At this point mouse and keyboard should be working.
+Use the F12 key to open the
+on-screen-display (OSD) to control the core.

 ### Step 4: Installation of a floppy disk image

 Since releae 0.9.0 MiSTeryNano supports reading floppy disk images from
 a FAT formatted SD card.
-This has only been tested with 16 and 32 GB cards.
-Especially smaller cards may not work if the FAT file system uses less
-then 8 sectors per cluster.

 At least a file named [```DISK_A.ST```](sim/floppy_tb/disk_a.st) needs to be placed in the root
 directory of the SD card.
 This file is by default used as a disk image
-for floppy drive A. Further .ST disk images can be placed in the root
+for floppy drive A. Further .ST disk images can be placed on the card
-directory of the SD card.
-Up to 32 disk images can be handled by the
-core at the moment.
+using subdirectories if needed.

 The SD card is to be inserted into the slot on the bottom side of the
 Tang Nano 20k inconveniently placed right below the USB connector.